 American Express True Cashback Card – 3% cashback in the first 6 months for up to $5,000, and thereafter 1.5% cashback on everything.
 The cashback isn’t as generous, but that’s because there are no limits to the cashback and no minimum spending requirement.

 Maybank Platinum Visa Card – Get up to 3.33% cashback on everything (local spend) when you spend at least $300 for every month in a quarter, or $1,000 every month in one specific quarter.
 The minimum spend requirement sounds low, but the cashback cap is proportionate – you can only get up to $30, or $100 per month respectively.

 Citi Cash Back Card – Higher cashback on a slightly different range of categories.
 You get 8% cashback on groceries, dining, Grab rides and petrol, but it’s capped at $25 per category.
-The biggest drawback is that you don’t get cashback on online shopping and the minimum monthly spending requirement is higher ($888).
+The biggest drawback is that you don’t get cashback on online shopping.
+The minimum spend of $800 is the same for both cards.